 These instructions are for active duty Navy service members who are permanently assigned to a military installation in Colorado and their dependent family members.
 Please follow these instructions carefully.
 Contact the Pikes Peak Community College (PPCC) Peterson AFB office at (719) 502-4300 or email@example.com if you have any questions.

 Becoming a Student

 Step 1: Advising

 Contact your Navy College Office, choose.
 Be sure that you understand your degree plan and what tuition charges and fees your military Tuition Assistance (TA) dollars will pay.
 If you are interested in a PPCC associate’s degree, please contact the Peterson PPCC office at (719) 502-4300 to make an appointment with the PPCC academic advisor or send an email to firstname.lastname@example.org.

 Apply to PPCC before you request TA.
 It’s simple and it’s free!
 Complete an online application.
 This process takes about 24- to 48- hours for review and approval.

 This is a Colorado state requirement and is one test that everybody aces.
 For placement test information at those locations, please click here.
 Additionally, placement testing is available at the PPCC main campuses.
 For placement test information at those locations, please click here.
 You can also contact the military offices to request online study guides to assist in preparing for the placement test.

 Step 4: Credit for Military Service

 To learn how your Military Service may apply to a PPCC Associates Degree, please choose Credit for Prior Learning.
-You can request a SMARTS transcript be sent directly to PPCC for evaluation and possible degree credit.
+You can request a JST transcript be sent directly to PPCC for evaluation and possible degree credit.
 If you have any questions concerning this program, you can send an email to a DMVP Advisor at email@example.com.
 They know all the ins and outs of registration, proper course sequencing, and the prerequisites you’ll need to graduate in any given major.